arianaberger/time-tracker-app-js/NOTES.md

 - add total hours worked to project show page
 - add an entry which adds that project to your list > client is not correct for project!
 - time of entries doesn't seem to be in proper order
-- flash message when deleting client (client show page) not showing up
-- make sure there are checks that you can't change other user's info!

 To-Do:
 - add class method tests? check oo ruby
-- add validation errors to partial form to display the errors
-- add class method for total hours worked per entry / one for "yesterday's time entries"
 - Show total time for projects, weekly time, etc (add filter/search function on entries index page?)
-- date and time formatting > move into model as a helper method?